harbur/coreos-init/README.md

 Creating swapfile......... [ OK ]
 </pre>

-* If there are any previous installations they are overwritten.
+* If a file already exists the specific installation step is skipped.
 * If there is already a `/swapfile` the swap creation step is skipped.

 You'll then be able to see the following: